Key Takeaways

 1. Wait, why are there loans in our financial aid package?

 Seems strange, I get it.
-Federal direct student loans (formerly known as Stafford) are commonly seen in financial aid awards.
+Federal Direct student loans (formerly known as Stafford) are commonly seen in financial aid awards.
 They are considered financial aid due to their favorable interest rates and repayment terms.
 And there is no credit requirement.
 Eligibility is based on the student’s grade level and enrollment status — and in some cases, financial need.
-(More on that later!)
+More on that later!

-Although less common, colleges may list a parent loan on the award letter — essentially suggesting one way the family could meet remaining expenses.
+Although less common, institutions may list a parent loan on the award letter — essentially suggesting one way the family could meet remaining expenses.
 Unlike with federal student loans, there is no eligibility guarantee and parents must go through the credit approval process.

 Don’t just look at the total amount of the financial aid package when comparing award letters.